kxlkxl1999/kxlkxl1999.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate （2021-2026） at the Institute of Statistics and Big Data, Renmin University of China, currently pursuing my PhD under the supervision of Dr. Meng Cheng.
-My undergraduate degree is in Statistics, earned at the School of Statistics, Renmin University of China.
+I received my Bachelor's degree in Statistics from Renmin University of China in 2021.

 My research interests include: large language models, expert models, multi-token prediction, and random objects.